 A portion of the study area falls within the boundary of Gateway National Recreation Area, Jamaica Bay.
-The enabling legislation for the NPS Gateway National Recreation Area requires that any plan for CSRM within park boundaries or impacts the resources of the park be mutually acceptable to the Secretary of the Army and the Secretary of the Interior.
+The enabling legislation for the NPS Gateway National Recreation Area requires that any plan for CSRM within park boundaries be mutually acceptable to the Secretary of the Army and the Secretary of the Interior.
 This report includes project features along the Atlantic Shorefront that are located within the park boundaries, but plans have not been eliminated based upon this constraint.
 USACE and the NPS intend to use the public and agency review of this report, and the subsequent design efforts in order to establish a plan that meets the requirement as a mutually acceptable plan.